iamdv/The-Advanced-QlikView-Bootcamp/README.md

 # The Advanced QlikView Bootcamp Course
-Most advanced QlikView course to make you awesome QlikView Developer.
+Most advanced QlikView course to make you awesome QlikView Developer and designer.
 This contains all the code and the challenges.